-Up until recently I found no need to change the default PDF Viewer in Chrome or Firefox.
+Up until recently, I found no need to change the default PDF Viewer in Chrome or Firefox.
 The default PDF Viewer can render pretty much all the PDF out there except … interactive PDF forms.
-With that, you need adobe PDF reader to view them and save those fillable PDF forms.
-Chrome and Firefox has already implemented it’s own PDF render engine within the browser, hence, such render does not support adobe’s special interactive PDFs.
+With that, you need Adobe PDF reader to view them and save those fillable PDF forms.
+Chrome and Firefox have already implemented its own PDF render engine within the browser, hence, such render does not support Adobe’s special interactive PDFs.

-You can change the default build-in PDF viewer in Chrome or Firefox.
+You can change the default built-in PDF viewer in Chrome or Firefox.
 Here is how,

 Change Default PDF Viewer in Chrome

 Head to chrome://plugins/ in Chrome, this will bring up the plugins page.
 Scroll down a little you will find Chrome PDF Viewer click disable to disable the built-in PDF render in Chrome.
 Also be sure to make sure Adobe Reader is enabled, or else you will have no plugin to view PDF documents in Chrome.